minimalparts/TheSheepGame/README.md

 * **Spring:** your lambs are born.
 They can come out of their mothers' bellies!
 Spring is also the time you collect money from the bank for the milk you sold.
 Get 200 MEH per adult ewe with a baby.
 * **Summer:** right at the end of the Summer turn, check how many unfulfilled wishes are left on each player's hand.
 If all have two or less unfulfilled wishes, carry on playing (or win, if this is your final year!)
 If a player has three or more unfulfilled wishes, you have lost the game.

+To keep track of the season, put a marker in the appropriate position on the 'commons' board.

+Very importantly, do respect the order of play, even in the redistribution phase!
+Players should take their actions in turn, clockwise.
+Once a player has taken all the actions they wished, they cannot buy / sell / redistribute any further this season.

 ### Rules associated with life cards